All you need to know about the Romanian mountains

 Now that we’ve covered the general points, let’s get into specifics.

 Trail signs, maps and info are all in Romanian.
 And, like I said, there’s no English database with up-to-date info on hiking trails.
 So if you’re planning to do a self-guided hiking trip in Romania's mountains you’ll need to do some research on your own.
-Read about the hiking signs in Romania here and use Google translate to figure it out.

-• Pro tip: if you really want to go hiking on your own, go to a local library and get a guide of Romania’s mountains with detailed maps.
+• Pro tip: If you really want to go hiking on your own, go to a local library and get a guide of Romania’s mountains with detailed maps.
 That’s what I – and my guides – use.
 They’re in Romanian but the maps and details are reliable.

 A typical 'cabana' in the high mountains of Romania